What Is

-Difficulty Functioning at School?
+Difficulty Functioning at School

-There can be a lot of things going on in the mind of an adolescent that contribute to this problem.
+It can be a lot of things going on in the mind of an adolescent that contribute to this problem.
 It can result from problems with family and friends, or just be the heightened emotions in general that teenagers experience.

 The important thing to note is that treatment is possible and may help or alleviate the problem.
 It’s normal, and help is available, so you and your adolescent don’t have to struggle alone.